 To do this for each ancestor try putting your files in chronological order.

-You will then be able to see their entire life from birth to death.
-By doing this you may also see if there are any gaps in your research.
+Try to see their entire life from birth to death.
+When you do this you can see if there are any gaps in your research.

 Organizing is a great way to check if you have all the information on your ancestor and to find out what more you need.